 According to Backlinko, list posts and why posts tend to receive the highest amount of social shares compared to other post types.

 A deep understanding of your audience will also help you come up with meaningful topics.

-Here’s a great example guide that includes both long form content and an accompying video tutorial.
-This post shows designers how to create a landing page for their e-design services that’s so good, it sells itself.
+Here’s a great example of a guide that includes both long-form content and an accompanying video tutorial.
+This post shows designers how to create a landing page for their e-design services that are so good, they sell themselves.

 That’s a great topic idea because it’s more advanced and caters to designers who already have a business (not people just starting out).

 There are several ways to come up with content ideas:

 - Ask your audience what kind of content they need and what their struggles are.